 My editing lends precision and clarity to your words without masking your unique voice.
 Your meaning and purpose will shine.
 I welcome book-length academic dissertations, theses, or manuals and concise business letters or reports.
 My preferred subjects include health, safety, medicine, education, humanities, musicology, poetry, fiction and creative nonfiction.

 I provide substantive, developmental, stylistic, and copy editing, specializing in scholarly, academic, professional, corporate, memoir, and plain language genres.
 I record professional in-person, third-party meeting minutes.
 I outsource transcription of recorded meetings, as well as academic and journalism research.
 I also review for several publications.
 I am therefore uniquely positioned to mentor new writers through the submission, review, and re-writing process.

 Literary authors and poets may be interested to know I offer innovative ways to enhance creativity using music-evoked imagery.
 Read about Music-Evoked Imagery for writers and artists.

 I provide instructional best practice guidelines for the Seminars Committee of the Editors’ Association of Canada (Toronto Branch).
-Currently I contribute to revising the ethical guidelines for editing student work.
+Most recently I was project lead to revise the Guidelines for Ethical Editing of Student Texts.
 You can access my EAC editing profile here.

 Member, EDITORS CANADA